jasonfly07/jasonfly07.github.io/_posts/2018-4-13-lego-model-x.md

 ### Parts

-I digged out my Lego box under the bed; there weren't even enough parts to make a car seat.
+I digged out my Lego stash under the bed; there weren't even enough parts to make a car seat.
 So I bought a set that seems to have lots of car-relevant parts:
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mack.jpg)

 ### Keeping things organized